awsdocs/aws-doc-sdk-examples/gov2/dynamodb/README.md

 ## Running the examples

-### Prerequisites

-Prerequisites for running the examples for this service can be found in the [README](../README.md#Prerequisites) in the GoV2 folder.

 Install all required resources and start the example by running the following in the `dynamodb` folder at a command prompt.